 <omitted text>

 Additionally, for a given CSI-RS resource, if the associated SS/PBCH block is configured but not detected by the UE, the UE is not required to monitor the corresponding CSI-RS resource.
-The higher layer parameter isQuasiColocated indicates whether the associated SS/PBCH block given by the associatedSSBand the CSI-RS resource(s) are quasi co-located with respect to [‘QCL-TypeD’]
+The higher layer parameter isQuasiColocated indicates whether the associated SS/PBCH block given by the associatedSSBand the CSI-RS resource(s) are quasi co-located with respect to ‘QCL-TypeD’, when applicable.

 <omitted text>